 - Havana, Cuba

-For program and course information, click on “Our Programs” in the left menu and read about our programs by country or using the Program Finder.
+For program and course information, click on “Destinations” in the top menu and read about our programs by country.

 At Spanish Studies Abroad, we anchor our programs in academic excellence and cultural authenticity, with a strong focus on Spanish-language acquisition.
 We offer two program models, designed to fit almost any student’s academic needs while studying abroad.
 In all our programs, we offer a broad curriculum over many disciplines.
-We also offer professional development courses in various fields including education, business, and health care..
+We also offer a professional development course in education.

 Students who study abroad with Spanish Studies also benefit from a higher level of support throughout the study abroad process, including: application and pre-departure support, on-site Resident Directors and support staff, and individual assistance with academic, homestay, and cultural adjustment.

-You can find the most up-to-date information on Spanish Studies Abroad program dates and application deadlines in the “Dates & Costs” tab for each program.
+You can find the most up-to-date information on Spanish Studies Abroad program dates and application deadlines in each program tab.

 There are many scholarships and grants available to students who wish to study abroad.
 Check with your Study Abroad Office or your adviser to see what resources are available to you.
 All prospective students applying to a Spanish Studies program are eligible to apply for a Spanish Studies Merit-Based or Diversity Scholarship.
-Please see the Scholarships page in the How to Apply section for more information.
+Please see the Scholarships page for more information.

-Our programs are designed for students who will apply the credit earned in Spain, Argentina, or Cuba towards a degree in an American or Canadian college or university.
-Short-term courses in Seville are especially open to a wide variety of students, and several summer courses can be applied towards graduate credit.
+Our programs are designed for students who will apply the credit earned in Spain, Argentina, Puerto Rico, or Cuba towards a degree in an American or Canadian college or university.
+Short-term courses are especially open to a wide variety of students, and several summer courses can be applied towards graduate credit in our Seville location.
 Contact Spanish Studies Abroad at info[at]spanishstudies.org or 413-256-0011 if you have any questions about which program is right for you.

 Yes.
 While our programs are generally designed for students who are currently enrolled in a college or university and are seeking to obtain undergraduate credit, high school students may also attend our programs, as long as they meet admission requirements/pre-requisites.
 A student should be at least 16 years of age to enroll in a Spanish Studies Abroad program independently.
 For more information, please see Academic Opportunities for High School Students.